 A reverse osmosis filtration system contains three cylindrical canisters.
 One is a membrane and two are carbon filters.
 Tap water first goes through one of the carbon filters.
 This step is to remove any large sediment that can clog or interfere with the membrane.
 Then the membrane, which is made of plastic, works to remove anything the carbon filter might have missed.
 This is all before the water is finally passed through the other carbon filter for good measure and then directly to your tap.

 If you are interested in improving the quality of your drinking water, contact us today.
+You can give us a call at 602-787-3956 or fill out our online form!
 With a new reverse osmosis filtration system, you can count on safe, refreshing and delicious water to drink all summer long.